Accounting & Finance

 Most potential investors don’t have millions or hundreds of thousands of dollars to invest in art, gold, real estate, hedge funds, or antique cars.
 Because they’re so expensive, alternative investments are also more ideal for experienced institutional high-net-worth individuals, and even then, the investing is better left to institutional investors with knowledge of the best stock tracker.

-If you’re not an experienced investor, you should probably start investing in the public markets rather than investing intangible assets.
-However, as you grow your investment portfolio, it would be wise to add a tangible asset or collection to your repertoire to diversify your assets.
+If you’re not an experienced investor, you should probably start investing in the public markets rather than in intangible assets.
+However, as you grow your investment portfolio, it would be wise to add a intangible asset or collection to your repertoire to diversify your assets.